DiegoAWS/test_task/README.md

 npm start
 ```

-Aditionally you'll need to have a redis server running and update the key `REDIS_PATH` in
+Aditionally you'll need to have a redis server running and update the key `REDIS_URL` in `app/.env`.

 The server will start on port `3000`.